taliaglantz/SEI-Project-4/README.md

 Please feel free to use the following login credentials:
 - Email: talia@email.com
 - Password: password2468

-<a name="project-description"></a>
-## Project description
-TKG Fashion is an e-commerce website that allows users to browse through clothes from a range of sellers.
-Items can be filtered by certain categories and also displayed by random.
-If users are logged in, they are able to add items to their basket and also review items.

 <img src="client/src/assets/Screenshot 2022-01-10 at 14.16.24.png" alt="homepage" />